innolitics/rdm/README.md

 ## Project Management Backends

-The FDA, and other regulatory bodies, require records to proove that you are following your developemtn process.
+The FDA, and other regulatory bodies, require records to prove that you are following your development process.
 Typically, the data needed to produce these records is captured in one more software development project management tools.
 We often use GitHub or Jira.
 When putting together a 510(k) or other regulatory documentation, it is helpful to have a mechanism for moving this data into an appropriate document format.

-RDM assists in this process by providing project managent backends.
+RDM assists in this process by providing project management backends.
 These backends can be customized and configured in `config.yml`.
 Essentially, they pull data from a project management tool and dump it into a YAML file with a standardized format.
 The YAML file can then be used, like any other data file, to render templates.

 ### GitHub Pull Request Backend